-- Constant or intermittent sparking or clicking on charbroiler
+- Charbroiler has constant or intermittent sparking or clicking

 - Erratic burner flame, poor ignition, or no ignition of charbroiler

 - Use and care issues; such as spill over, charbroiler assembly.

 - Unit issues; such as spark module, switch, electrode/igniter, gas supply, thermostat, or DSI.